johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-02-08-arm-templates-security-role-assignments.md

 author: John Reilly
 author_url: https://github.com/johnnyreilly
 author_image_url: https://blog.johnnyreilly.com/img/profile.jpg
-tags: []
+tags: [Azure, ARM templates, role assignments, permissions]
 hide_table_of_contents: false
 ---
-If you're deploying to Azure, there's a good chance you're using [ARM templates](<https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview>) to do so.
+If you're deploying to Azure, there's a good chance you're using [ARM templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview) to do so.
 Once you've got past "Hello World", you'll probably find yourself in a situation when you're deploying multiple types of resource to make your solution.
-For instance, you may be deploying an [App Service](<https://docs.microsoft.com/en-us/azure/app-service/quickstart-arm-template?pivots=platform-linux#review-the-template>) alongside [Key Vault](<https://docs.microsoft.com/en-us/azure/templates/microsoft.keyvault/vaults>) and [Storage](<https://docs.microsoft.com/en-us/azure/templates/microsoft.storage/storageaccounts>).
+For instance, you may be deploying an [App Service](https://docs.microsoft.com/en-us/azure/app-service/quickstart-arm-template?pivots=platform-linux#review-the-template) alongside [Key Vault](https://docs.microsoft.com/en-us/azure/templates/microsoft.keyvault/vaults) and [Storage](https://docs.microsoft.com/en-us/azure/templates/microsoft.storage/storageaccounts).

 One of the hardest things when it comes to deploying software and having it work, is permissions.
 Without adequate permissions configured, the most beautiful code can do *nothing*.
 Incidentally, this is a good thing.
 We're deploying to the web; many people are there, not all good.
 As a different kind of web-head once said:

  ![With great power, comes great responsibility](../static/blog/2021-02-08-arm-templates-security-role-assignments/with-great-power-comes-great-responsibility.jpg)

-Azure has great power and [suggests you use it wisely](<https://docs.microsoft.com/en-us/azure/security/fundamentals/identity-management-best-practices#use-role-based-access-control>).
+Azure has great power and [suggests you use it wisely](https://docs.microsoft.com/en-us/azure/security/fundamentals/identity-management-best-practices#use-role-based-access-control).

 > Access management for cloud resources is critical for any organization that uses the cloud.
-[Azure role-based access control (Azure RBAC)](<https://docs.microsoft.com/en-us/azure/role-based-access-control/overview>) helps you manage who has access to Azure resources, what they can do with those resources, and what areas they have access to.
+[Azure role-based access control (Azure RBAC)](https://docs.microsoft.com/en-us/azure/role-based-access-control/overview) helps you manage who has access to Azure resources, what they can do with those resources, and what areas they have access to.
 >
 > Designating groups or individual roles responsible for specific functions in Azure helps avoid confusion that can lead to human and automation errors that create security risks.
-Restricting access based on the [need to know](<https://en.wikipedia.org/wiki/Need_to_know>) and [least privilege](<https://en.wikipedia.org/wiki/Principle_of_least_privilege>) security principles is imperative for organizations that want to enforce security policies for data access.
+Restricting access based on the [need to know](https://en.wikipedia.org/wiki/Need_to_know) and [least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege) security principles is imperative for organizations that want to enforce security policies for data access.

 This is good advice.
 With that in mind, how can we ensure that the different resources we're deploying to Azure can talk to one another?

 ## Role (up for your) assignments

 The answer is roles.
 There's a number of roles that exist in Azure that can be assigned to users, groups, service principals and managed identities.
 In our own case we're using managed identity for our resources.
-What we can do is use ["role assignments"](<https://docs.microsoft.com/en-us/azure/role-based-access-control/overview#how-azure-rbac-works>) to give our managed identity access to given resources.
-[Arturo Lucatero](<https://twitter.com/ArLucaID>) gives a great short explanation of this:
+What we can do is use ["role assignments"](https://docs.microsoft.com/en-us/azure/role-based-access-control/overview#how-azure-rbac-works) to give our managed identity access to given resources.
+[Arturo Lucatero](https://twitter.com/ArLucaID) gives a great short explanation of this:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Dzhm-garKBM" frameBorder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowFullScreen=""></iframe>